saar1221/jaMoveoTask/README.md

 ---

-9. All connected `Players` will be redirected to the **Live Page**, where they will see the synchronized lyrics and chords.
+9. All connected `Players` and `Admin` will be redirected to the **Live Page**, where they will see the synchronized lyrics and chords.
 10. Each musician can now rehearse their part in real-time — whether singing or playing an instrument — based on the content selected by the admin.

 ---